cameronmclean/labpatterns/notebook.md

 Started passing saved ontology matches to the template for user selection and relationship specification..

-ended up doing it by getting choices from the model in views.py, and then passing it to the template as a seperate variable
+ended up doing relationship specification by getting choices from the model in views.py, and then passing it to the template as a seperate variable

 views.py